jacobtredinnick/programmingclub/README.md

 * The language should not be overly complex at it's introductory level
 * Yet it should still be relevant to modern-day programming languages & software development

 Based on this, I selected [Processing](https://processing.org/), which (as I understand it) aims to meet the aims above within the context of visual arts.
-IMHO I felt that this environment also met the needs of my pupils - for example the "Hello World" in Processing is a one-liner allowing the user to display some sort of graphics & with a few more lines we can add some simple animation which is very appealing to youngsters trying to code for the first time!
+IMHO I felt that this environment also met the needs of my club - for example the "Hello World" in Processing is a one-liner allowing the user to display some sort of graphics & with a few more lines we can add some simple animation which is very appealing to youngsters trying to code for the first time!

 Since writing the course content I'm sure that other languages have moved on, as has Processing.
 At the time I was using Processing 2 and I haven't tested any of the content with Processing 3.

 Note: Most of the content so far is based on Processing but there are a couple of "Challenges" using HTML, CSS and some rudimentary JavaScript.

 ## Website - Static HTML
 The format of the course was to deploy a simple, static HTML website on the school's internal network.
-The website is rudimentary and I've no doubt that the content could be made a lot more appealing (and a little less 90s-looking :wink:) with a little effort!
+The website is rudimentary and I've no doubt that the content could be made a lot more appealing (and less 90s-looking :wink:) with a little effort!

 ## How the sessions were run
 Just in case anyone happens across this or is thinking of setting up something similar, this is how I ran the club: